qBraid/lab-notebook-intelligence/README.md

-# jupyter_notebook_intelligence
+# Notebook Intelligence

 [![Github Actions Status](https://github.com/mbektas/notebook-intelligence/workflows/Build/badge.svg)](https://github.com/mbektas/notebook-intelligence/actions/workflows/build.yml)

-Jupyter Notebook Intelligence extension
+Notebook Intelligence extension for JupyterLab

-This extension is composed of a Python package named `jupyter_notebook_intelligence` for the server extension and a NPM package named `@mbektas/jupyter-notebook-intelligence` for the frontend extension.
+This extension is composed of a Python package named `notebook_intelligence` for the server extension and a NPM package named `@mbektas/notebook-intelligence` for the frontend extension.

 ## Requirements